NeuroJSON/zmat/README.rst

 and the ``"info"`` structure, zmat will first decode the binary data and then restore the original input's type and size.

-ZMat uses zlib - an open-source and widely used library for data compression.
+ZMat uses `zlib` - an open-source and widely used library for data compression.
 On Linux/Mac OSX, you need to have libz.so or libz.dylib installed in your system library path (defined by the environment variables ``LD_LIBRARY_PATH`` or ``DYLD_LIBRARY_PATH``, respectively).

-The pre-compiled mex binaries for MATLAB are stored inside the subfolder named "private".
-Those precompiled for GNU Octave are stored in the subfolder named "octave", with one operating system per subfolder.
+The pre-compiled mex binaries for MATLAB are stored inside the subfolder named `private`.
+Those precompiled for GNU Octave are stored in the subfolder named `octave`, with one operating system per subfolder.

 If you do not want to compile zmat yourself, you can download the